PART 26 - CASE MANAGEMENT – PRELIMINARY STAGE

 (Rule 7.10 makes provision for the Production Centre)

 (1) This rule applies where the claim is for an amount of money in the County Court, specified or unspecified.

 (2) If at any time

-before the service of a notice by the court under rule 26.3(1A) a court officer considers that the claim should be referred to a judge for directions, the court officer may send the proceedings to the preferred court or the defendant’s home court or such other court as may be appropriate.
+before the service of a notice by the court under rule 26.3(1A) a court officer considers that the claim should be referred to a judge for directions, the court officer may send the proceedings to the defendant’s home court or the preferred hearing centre or other County Court hearing centre as may be appropriate.

-(4) Subject to paragraph (5), in any other claim to which this rule applies, the court will, at the relevant time, send the claim to the preferred court.
+(4) Subject to paragraph (5), in any other claim to which this rule applies, the court must, at the relevant time, send the claim to the preferred hearing centre.